Skip to Content

 The Maker is perfect for the crafter who always wants to try new things.
 It is 10 times more powerful than the Explore and offers a wide variety of blades and tips.

-To see clearly the difference between all the blades, wheels and tips available, you can see this post.
+By the way, to clearly see the difference between all the blades, wheels and tips available, you can see this post.

 Cricut Design Space